Accenture/openathon-2019-angular/lab-05/README.md

 ...
 ```

-> **_Side Note:_**  If you aren't sure of how do it, you always can see it inside the app folder of this lab.
+> **_Side Note:_**  If you aren't sure about how do it, you always can have a look to the app folder of this lab.

 ### Login component

 This component is very similar to the signup component.
-It need to pick up the email and password and send them to the correct API endpoint through the user Service, where they will be checked with our database (db.json in our case) in order to know if this user exists and the credentials are correct.
-Let see how the files are:
+It needs to pick up the email and password and send them to the correct API endpoint through the user Service, where they will be checked in our database (db.json in our case) in order to know if this user exists and the credentials are correct.
+Let’s see how the files look like:

 The *login.component.ts* will be: